 Many problems in Artificial Intelligence can be framed as optimization problems where the task is to find a best assignment to a set of variables, such that a set of constraints is satisfied.

-Formalisms for soft constraints [19, 2] aim at more closely integrating constraint satisfaction and optimization.
+Formalisms for soft constraints aim at more closely integrating constraint satisfaction and optimization.
 Soft constraints extend hard constraints by defining preference levels for the constraints, such that assignments are associated with an element from an ordered set.
 This element can be interpreted as weight, cost, utility, probability, or preference.
-A general framework for soft constraints are semiring-CSPs [2], which are based on a semiring (a set with two operations + and \times on it).
-The semiring operations (+ and \times) model constraint projection and combination, respectively.
+A general framework for soft constraints are semiring-CSPs [1], which are based on a semiring (a set with two operations + and \times on it).
+The semiring operations (+ and $\times)$ model constraint projection and combination, respectively.
+A subset of the variables, called type variables, specifies the variables to appear in the solutions.